 Feeling safe continues to be a priority for local residents; the recent citizens' panel rated safer communities as the top priority.
 Delivering this priority is clearly something the council must do in partnership with the Police, with the council focusing more on the environmental type crimes that can give areas a feeling of being unsafe.
 1,618 proactive jobs were undertaken this quarter, which is a 3% drop on the previous quarter - there has however been more reactive work.
 The fly tipping workload has increased by 25% on last year.
-Six outreach education and advice visits were carried out representing 40% of the annual target.
+Six outreach education and advice visits were carried out in relation to fair and safe trading; representing 40% of the annual target.
 There are 4 cases with the legal department pending prosecution relating to illegal waste carriers.